signalfx/splunk-otel-collector-chart/README.md

 ### How to install

-To install splunk-otel-collector in k8s cluster at one of the configuration groups `splunkPlatform` or `splunkObservability` has to be fully configured.
+In order to install Splunk OpenTelemetry Connector in a k8s cluster, at least one of the destinations (`splunkPlatform` or `splunkObservability`) has to be configured.

 For Splunk Enterprise/Cloud the following parameters are required: